openhab/openhab-docs/_addons_bindings/zwave/doc/eurotronic/spirit_0_0.md

 | 0 | Unprotected |
 | 1 | Protection by sequence |
 | 2 | No operation possible |

-**Note:** This channel is marked as deprecated so should not be used.

 ### Battery Level
 Represents the battery level as a percentage (0-100%).
 Bindings for things supporting battery level in a different format (e.g. 4 levels) should convert to a percentage to provide a consistent battery level reading.